platformsh/platformsh-docs/src/development/transfer-dedicated.md

+---
-# Transferring data to and from a Dedicated cluster
+title: "Transferring data to and from a Dedicated cluster"
+weight: 13
+sidebarTitle: "Synching to Dedicated"
+---

 ## Backing up staging and production files